monopole/snt/basics/namespaces.md

 unset -f showPods
 ```

-Labels offer another way to arrange resources into
+Labels offer another way to arrange resources into sets.
-sets, and it may be useful to imagine a namespace as an
-implicitly declared label.

-Conceptual differences:
+Conceptual differences between labels and namespace:

 * A default namespace exists (called
   `default`).
 There's no such thing as a default label.

-* Kubectl commands operate in an implicit namespace via
+* kubectl commands operate in an implicit namespace via
   kubectl configuration.
 There's no analogous
   functionality for a label.